 \section{Existence and uniqueness of solutions}

 When the cone structures $ \C^1, \C^2 $ represent the infinitesimal propagation of a certain wave in two different media, one usually seeks to determine the wave trajectory departing from a given initial point and direction (see e.g. \cite{JPS21}).
 Such a trajectory $ \gamma: [a,b] \rightarrow Q $ must satisfy Fermat's principle, i.e. it must be a critical point of the traveltime from $ \gamma(a) $ to any (non-orthogonal) arrival curve $ \alpha $.
-In principle, this means that $ \gamma $ would be determined by the following steps: \begin{enumerate} \item Fix two Lorentz-Finsler metrics $ L_1, L_2 $ compatible with $ \C^1, \C^2 $, respectively.
+In principle, this means that $ \gamma $ would be determined by following these steps: \begin{enumerate} \item Fix two Lorentz-Finsler metrics $ L_1, L_2 $ compatible with $ \C^1, \C^2 $, respectively.
 Usually, this choice is made so that the $ L_\mu $-unit vectors represent physical elements related to the measurement of the wave velocities (as in \S~\ref{sec:natural} below). \item Given $ \gamma(a) $ and $ \dot{\gamma}(a) $, solve \eqref{eq:geod_eq} to obtain the unique geodesic of $ L_1 $ with these initial conditions.
 Stop the computation once it reaches $ \eta $ at some $ t = \tau $.
-This determines the incident trajectory $ \gamma|_{[a,\tau]} $, which fixes $ \gamma(\tau) $ and $ \dot{\gamma}(\tau^-) $. \item Knowing $ \gamma(\tau) $ and $ \dot{\gamma}(\tau^-) $: \begin{itemize} \item[$ \circ $] If the transversality condition in Remark~\ref{rem:restrictions}(2) holds, solve Snell's law \eqref{eq:snell} and/or the law of reflection \eqref{eq:reflection} for $ \dot{\gamma}(\tau^+) $, with the restriction that $ \dot{\gamma}(\tau^+) $ has to point to the $ Q_2 $-side of $ T_{\gamma(\tau)}\eta $ when looking for the refracted trajectory, and to the $ Q_1 $-side when looking for the reflected one (in particular, $ \dot{\gamma}(\tau^+) $ can be tangent to $ \eta $ in both cases).
+This determines the incident trajectory $ \gamma|_{[a,\tau]} $, which fixes $ \gamma(\tau) $ and $ \dot{\gamma}(\tau^-) $. \item Knowing $ \gamma(\tau) $ and $ \dot{\gamma}(\tau^-) $, solve Snell's law \eqref{eq:snell} and/or the law of reflection \eqref{eq:reflection} for $ \dot{\gamma}(\tau^+) $, with the restriction that $ \dot{\gamma}(\tau^+) $ has to point to the $ Q_2 $-side of $ T_{\gamma(\tau)}\eta $ when looking for the refracted trajectory, and to the $ Q_1 $-side when looking for the reflected one (in particular, $ \dot{\gamma}(\tau^+) $ can be tangent to $ \eta $ in both cases).